tanzirmehedi/eDySec/README.md

 ## License

-This project is released under the license provided in the `LICENSE` file.
+This project is distributed under the terms specified in the `LICENSE` file.